Invade (Within the Ruins album)

 Invade is the second studio album by American metalcore band Within the Ruins.
 It is the first release to feature Tim Goergen on vocals, and Jay Van Schelt on guitars.
 The album sold 2,000 copies in its first week and 650 in its second.

 Composition

 Invade is the first Within the Ruins album to feature a song from the "Ataxia" instrumental series.
-Newer installments of the song would appear on the band's subsequent studio albums ever since.
+Newer installments of the song would appear on most of the band's subsequent studio albums ever since.
 Speaking on "Ataxia" in a 2013 interview with music news site MindEqualsBlown, guitarist Joe Cocchi stated:

 "It was one of the first demos that I had.
 As soon as I started writing it, I knew it wasn't going to be a song that we would necessarily perform live with [vocalist] Tim [Goergen] or add vocals to.
 It's just a totally different vibe and a different feel.
 It's going to be instrumental and a little more over the top and all over the place, which makes it really hard to write vocals to and to play the thing live with me being the only guitar player right now."